the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/Sub-project Multi-label classification for the Incidents Remediation Metric/README.md

-#  Sub-project: Multi-lebel classification for the Incidents Remediation Metric
+#  Sub-project: Multi-label classification for the Incidents Remediation Metric

 For this exercise, please develop a solution for the MSA Incidents Remediation Metric.
 This solution should be able to detect from each of the modern slavery statements ifhe company disclosed the steps it would take if a supplier or internal department is found to be engaging in any activities related to modern slavery or human trafficking.